Juliusmwash/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 <h1>Secured and monitored web infrastructure</h1>
 <p>If stuck somewhere in this file, having a look at the following link might help you understand better.
 Here is the <a href="1-distributed_web_infrastructure.md">link</a>.</p>
+<h3>Firewalls</h3>
+<p>Firewalls are security devices or software applications that monitor and control the network traffic between different networks, such as the Internet and a private local area network (LAN).
+Their primary purpose is to enforce a set of rules or policies that determine which network connections and communication packets are allowed to pass through and which ones should be blocked.</p>
+<p>Firewalls act as a barrier between trusted internal networks (like a company's internal network) and untrusted external networks (like the Internet).
+They analyze incoming and outgoing network traffic based on predefined rules and criteria, such as source and destination IP addresses, port numbers, protocols, and packet contents.
+By inspecting this information, firewalls make decisions on whether to allow or block traffic.</p>
+<p><b>Here are a few key functions of firewalls:</b></p>
+<p>(1) <b>Packet Filtering</b>: Firewalls examine individual network packets and compare them against a set of rules.
+Based on the rules, they determine whether to allow or deny the packets' passage.</p>
+<p>(2) <b>Stateful Inspection</b>: This method tracks the state of network connections and inspects the context of packets to identify if they belong to an established and legitimate connection or if they are suspicious.</p>
+<p>(3) <b>Application-Level Gateway (Proxy Firewall)</b>: These firewalls act as intermediaries between external systems and internal networks.
+They can examine the contents of the network traffic at the application layer and make decisions based on the application protocol being used.</p>
+<p>(4) <b>Network Address Translation (NAT)</b>: Firewalls often perform Network Address Translation to translate internal private IP addresses to a single external IP address, thereby hiding the internal network structure from external entities.</p>
+<p>(5) <b>Virtual Private Network (VPN) Support</b>: Many firewalls have built-in VPN functionality, allowing secure remote access to internal networks over public networks.</p>
+<p>--- Firewalls play a crucial role in protecting networks and systems from unauthorized access, malicious activities, and various types of cyber threats, including malware, hacking attempts, and unauthorized data exfiltration.
+They are an essential component of network security and are deployed in various environments, ranging from personal computers and small businesses to large-scale enterprise networks.</p>